grucloud/grucloud/examples/google/storage/website-https/README.md

 ## Initialise

-The _init_ command will create the project, setup the billing, enable the api services, create the service account and its credentials file, and bind the IAM roles to this service account
+The _init_ command will create the project, set up the billing, enable the API services, create the service account and its credentials file, and bind the IAM roles to this service account

 ```
 gc init